Injuries in Kansas Car Accidents

 - Future medical treatment

 You didn’t do anything wrong.
 You shouldn’t have to pay for someone else’s reckless behavior.
-Find out how our experienced attorneys in Hutchinson, Salina, Wichita, Garden City, and Dodge City can help you get your life back on track.
+Find out how our experienced attorneys in Hutchinson, Salina, Wichita, Garden City, Dodge City, Liberal, and Hays can help you get your life back on track.

-How can Bretz & Young help me if I'm injured in an auto accident?
+How can Bretz & Young help me if I'm injured in a car accident?

 If you have been injured in an accident, you shouldn’t have to worry about whether you’ll be compensated for your injuries.
 That’s our job.
-We can handle all the paperwork from our Hutchinson, Salina, Wichita, Garden City, and Dodge City offices, and negotiate directly with insurance companies on your behalf.
+We can handle all the paperwork from our Hutchinson, Salina, Wichita, Garden City, Dodge City, Liberal, and Hays offices, and negotiate directly with insurance companies on your behalf.

 Your health should be your priority.
 We can help you get the proper medical care and demand that you receive the time you need to fully recover from your injury.
 You and your doctors should decide when or if you return to work, not insurance companies.